SamLukeYes/archiso-surface/README.md

 Since April 2021, `reflector` in the live image will not run automatically.
 You can run it at your option.

 ### Make your touchscreen work in a new installation
 Follow [this guide](https://github.com/linux-surface/linux-surface/wiki/Installation-and-Setup#surface-kernel-installation) to install  necessary packages for your hardware to function.
 To make touchscreen actually usable in your new system, don't forget to set up [graphical user interface](https://wiki.archlinux.org/index.php/General_recommendations#Graphical_user_interface).
-You can install these packages in chroot, so that you don't have to boot into a system without touchscreen support.
+You can do this in chroot, so that you don't have to boot into a system without touchscreen support.

 ### Restore your system using Timeshift
 If you have existing snapshots created by Timeshift on your disk, you can use the Gtk interface of Timeshift to restore your system.
 Simply skip the initial configuration, select a snapshot, and restore it.